OracularIS/mocaclient/docs/getting-started.md

-## Introduction

-Welcome to Smart MOCA Client!
+## Get started with Smart Moca Client

 This section will guide you through the initial steps to get you up and running with our powerful and intuitive software.

 Follow these instructions to ensure a smooth installation and setup process.

 ## System Requirements

-<p>Before you begin, make sure your system meets the following minimum requirements:</p>
+Before you begin, make sure your system meets the following minimum requirements:

 - Operating System:
     <dd>- Windows 7 or later</dd>